 By 2010 my craving for speed had been satisfied and overtaken by my life long passion for two wheeled travel and adventure.
 I wanted a bike that would allow me to travel long distances in comfort and be capable of taking on the road, or trail, less travelled.
 And so the re-kindling of a long lost love was sealed by a winning bid on eBay for a 2008 XT660Z Ténéré with under 1,000 miles on the clock.
 That Ténéré is now a decade old and has been in my possession for eight of those years.

-This year, 2016, the 660Z was discontinued from Yamaha’s line up, and by all accounts, dealers have sold the last of their stock.
+In 2016, the 660Z was discontinued from Yamaha’s line up.
 In fairness it was probably due for a shake-up, but what sealed the fate of the Ténéré has been the new Euro 4 laws which come into force in 2017 and place a limit on the pollutants discharged by new vehicles.

-However, if you can’t wait for 2018 is it worth looking at a used XT660Z?
+However, is it worth looking at a used XT660Z?
 In my opinion, if the bike suits your needs the answer is yes.
 It’s a tried, tested and, in my experience, a very durable and capable machine.
 In all my time of ownership the only problem I’ve experienced has been a snapped chain.
 Here’s my updated take on the bike.

 In 2008 the Ténéré had a launch price of £4,999 and when last checked in early 2016, the new retail price was £6,999.
 As stated previously the bike is now discontinued, though a quick search on-line has thrown up a couple of showroom condition models with under 500 miles on the clock and asking prices of £6,495.
 That’s pretty good value for a nearly new, versatile middleweight adventure bike with genuine dual purpose ability.